Firestop ETAs – What information is contained in an ETA and how can it be used?

 Here we will be giving you a step-by-step guide on how to navigate and read through ETA documents in order to find product performance that matches your project’s requirements.
 This can be invaluable for specifiers, designers or decision makers who need to come up with a firestopping solution.

-For the purposes of this guide we will be using the Pacifyre MKII (P) as an example.
+For the purposes of this guide we will be using the Walraven Pacifyre MKII (P) as an example.
 This product is a fire sleeve approved for firestopping combustible pipes.
 Here is a link to the full ETA for this product.

 Part 1 of the ETA – Product Description